pascallaliberte/by.pascallaliberte.me/_posts/2013-12-29-writing-objectives-you-will-accomplish.md

 layout: post
 title: 'Writing objectives you will accomplish'
 date: 2013-12-29 3:20pm
+alt_lang_path: /2014-10-rediger-des-objectifs-et-les-realiser/
 ---

 There's a problem with most of the objectives we write down: most of them are written as wishes, and that's why they don't get done.

 ![Arrows stopping short of the goal]({{ site.baseurl }}/d/2013/writing-objectives-you-will-accomplish-01.png)

 Objectives we write usually end up looking something like this:

 ### My objectives: